slevithan/regex/README.md

 Context: `regex`'s implicit flag <kbd>n</kbd> (*named capture only* mode) means that all captures have names, so normally there's no need to reference submatches by number.
 In fact, flag <kbd>n</kbd> *prevents* you from doing so within the regex.
 And even in edge cases (such as when interpolating `RegExp` instances with numbered backreferences, or when flag <kbd>n</kbd> is explicitly disabled), any numbered backreferences within the regex are automatically adjusted to work correctly.
 However, issues can arise if you reference submatches by number (instead of their group names) from outside of the regex.
 Setting `subclass: true` resolves this, since the subclass knows about added "emulation groups" and automatically adjusts match results in all contexts.

 > This option isn't enabled by default because it would prevent Regex+'s Babel plugin from emitting regex literals.
-It also has a small performance cost, and is rarely needed.
+It also has a tiny performance cost, and is rarely needed.
 The primary use case is tools that use `regex` internally with flag <kbd>n</kbd> disabled.

 **`plugins`** — An array of functions.
 Plugins are called in order, after applying emulated flags and interpolation, but before the built-in plugins for extended syntax.
 This means that plugins can output extended syntax like atomic groups and subroutines.
 Plugins are expected to return an object with a string property `pattern`, and are called with two arguments: